igneous-labs/jiminy/README.md

 ```

 The result of this is higher performance and smaller binary sizes because all the previous code
-related to handling of `Rc`s is no longer required.
+related to handling of `RefCell`s is no longer required.
 Say goodbye to the dreaded `AccountBorrowFailed` error.

 ### `NonZeroU64` as `ProgramError`